Baby proofing is one of the first things every parent should do when preparing for the arrival of baby!

 - Litter boxes & pet food should be out of reach or in a room your baby can't get to

-- Laundry pods should be stored safely out of reach
+- Laundry pods should be stored out of reach

 Baby Proofing Must Haves